Road Bike vs. Mountain Bike: Differences Explained by Expert

 Endurance vs. performance road bike geometry | Created using the bikeinsights.com tool

-The basic categorization of mountain bikes is on:
+The basic categorization of mountain bikes is as follows:

 types of mountain bikes - cross-country, trail, enduro, fatbike, downhill